Motherland: Healing Our Mother Stories

 Q: How much time should I allot for each lesson?

 A: That is completely up to you as an individual.
-Some prompts will invite you to dive deep and may even open up doors and passageways you never knew were there.
-Some will be less complex, asking of you less deep processing.
-You'll want to read the emails and then spend time being creative.
+You'll want to spend time watching the weekly videos (which will vary in length from 5-30 minutes), reading the material, and then responding to the prompts through art journaling.
+Plus...2 hours weekly for our Zoom calls.
 You don't have to do all the prompts, but you can!
 And as for how much time you spend on an art journal page, well, there are no rules!
+Many students told me they loved the spaciousness of time during the week to think about, digest and work on the themes.

 Q: Is there a specific time-frame in which I should do the work?